DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

-# Coder's Coding Challenege! - Test your knowledge in HTML, CSS and JavaScript!
+# Coder's Coding Challenge! - Test your knowledge in HTML, CSS and JavaScript!
 Developed by, [Dan Pearce](https://danpearce.software/)

 [View the live site](https://danpearce.github.io/CI_PP2_Coding_Challenge_Quiz/index.html)

 ![Responsive](docs/responsive/responsive.png)

 The Coder's Coding Challenge Quiz App/Website is designed to encourage people to test their skills in HTML, CSS and JavaScript!
-It's inteneded to be a fun interactive site that allows the user to choose a difficulty and give them feedback on how they are scoring throughout the quiz.
+It's intended to be a fun interactive site that allows the user to choose a difficulty and give them feedback on how they are scoring throughout the quiz.

-The site has been designed with simplicity in mind allowing the main focus to be the game, with other features pushed to the bottom of the page.
+The site has been designed with simplicity in mind allowing the focus to be the game, with other features pushed to the bottom of the page.

 ##Contents
 1. [Site Goals and Consumer Experience](#site-goals-and-consumer-experience)